EkleTony/healthy-climate-ssl/README.md

 - State-level shifts
 - Additive noise

-All components are deterministic given seed 7.
+All components are deterministic under seed 7.

 ---